Latvian Orthodox Church: Autonomy

-In this difficult situation, Jānis (John) Pommers, a native Latvian, was appointed Archbishop of Riga in 1921.
+In this difficult situation, Jānis (John) Pommers, a native Latvian and graduate of Riga Orthodox Seminary, was appointed Archbishop of Riga in 1921.

 On July 6, 1921, the Russian Orthodox Church granted autonomy (limited self-governance) to the Orthodox Church in Latvia, thus creating the Latvian Orthodox Church (named "Archidiocese of Riga and all Latvia").

 Pommers succeeded in winning recognition from the government by 1926 and, against much opposition from leftists and others, in stabilizing the situation of the church.
 While opposing the Bolsheviks, he maintained the Latvian Orthodox Church within the Moscow Patriarchate.
-In 1934, he was assassinated by Soviet agents.
+In 1934, he was tortured and then assassinated.
+His killers never been caught and there are many theories surrounding his death, one that he was killed by Soviet agents.
+In modern times he was proclaimed by Orthodox church as martyr and saint.
+Icons of him can be seen in many churches.

 Joining the Ecumenical Patriarchate

 After the murder of the church's primate Archbishop John (Pommers) on 21 October 1934 and because of the political situation at that time, the Latvian Orthodox Church asked to come under the jurisdiction of the Ecumenical Patriarchate.
-In February 1936, the Ecumenical Patriarchate accepted the request of the Latvian Orthodox Church: the Latvian Orthodox Church became an autonomous church under the Ecumenical Patriarchate, and the Ecumenical Patriarchate elevated the LOC from the rank of archidiocese to that of Metropolitanate; the LOC was then named "Metropolitanate of Riga and all Latvia".
+In February 1936, the Ecumenical Patriarchate accepted the request of the Latvian Orthodox Church: the Latvian Orthodox Church became an autonomous church under the Ecumenical Patriarchate, and the Ecumenical Patriarchate elevated the LOC from the rank of archdiocese to that of Metropolitanate; the LOC was then named "Metropolitanate of Riga and all Latvia".